 How to test cake doneness

-As per Kitchn, there are five ways to tell when a cake is done.
-One of the methods is to use your preferred cake tester: a metal cake tester or a thin, sharp knife, a skinny bamboo skewer or a wooden toothpick.
+It is a metal cake tester or a thin, sharp knife, a skinny bamboo skewer, or a wooden toothpick.
 According to FOOD52, “the toothpicks are the best cake testers.”

 Check out my favorite cake recipes